donbonifacio/blog/content/post/code-patterns-that-are-a-recipe-for-trouble.md

 if somehow we also need to send information that we're not expecting.

 This is a simple scenario where coupling doesn't seem that problematic.
-But from experience, but be very troublesome to refactor.
+But from experience, can be very troublesome to refactor.

 ##  Several conditions or loops that mutate variables